lucifer-kj/review_app/README.md

-# Alpha Business Designs - Review Management System
+# Crux - Review Management System

+**Powered by Alpha Business Digital**

-A modern, responsive review management dashboard built with React, TypeScript, and Supabase.
+Crux is a modern, responsive review management dashboard built with React, TypeScript, and Supabase.
+It provides professional-grade tools for businesses to collect, manage, and analyze customer feedback.

 ## Features